In mostly gun-free nation, Japanese stunned by Abe killing

 Japan's gun-ownership restrictions do not allow private citizens to have handguns, and licensed hunters may own only rifles.
 Gun owners must attend classes, pass a written test and undergo a mental health evaluation and a background check.

-Shootings, when they occur, typically involve "yakuza" gangsters using illegal weapons.
-When mass killings take place, as when 19 were murdered at a facility for mentally disabled people in 2016, they tend to be with knives.
+Japan has had mass killings, but they usually have not involved guns.

+In 2016, 19 residents of a facility for mentally disabled people were murdered in their beds by a knife-wielding assailant, while in 2019 34 people were killed in an arson attack on an animation studio.

-Attacks on politicians are also unusual.
+Attacks on politicians, though, are unusual.
 There have been only a handful in the last half century, most notably in 2007 when the mayor of Nagasaki was shot and killed by a gangster - an incident that resulted in still further tightening of gun regulations.

-The last time a former prime minister was killed was in 1936 during Japan's radical prewar militarism.
+The last time a former prime minister was killed was in 1936 during Japan's pre-war militaristic buildup, one of a series of similar assassinations.

 Responses to the shooting flooded social media, with "Abe-san" the top-trending topic on Japanese Twitter by afternoon.